sunfounder/sunfounder-uno-and-mega-kit/docs/source/pictoblox/12_pendulum.rst

 controlled by sending electrical pulses from your circuit board.
 These pulses tell the servo what position it should move to.

-The servo has three wires: the brown wire is GND, the red one is VCC, and the orange one is the signal wire.
+The servo has three wires: the brown wire is GND, the red one is VCC (connect to 3.3V), and the orange one is the signal wire.
 The angle range is 0-180.

 Now build the circuit according to the diagram below.